-- Provide diverse housing types to serve mixed income and special populations. - Provide for neighborhood retail and service uses that cater to various income levels. - Provide well-designed streetscapes incorporating public art along Piney Branch Road, Glenville Road, and University Boulevard. - Preserve space on-site for small neighborhood serving retail and service uses along Piney Branch Road and University Boulevard. - Support partnerships between local institutions and community serving organizations.
+- Provide diverse housing types to serve mixed income and special populations. - Provide for neighborhood retail and service uses that cater to various income levels. - Provide well-designed streetscapes incorporating public art along Piney Branch Road, Glenville Road, and University Boulevard.

+- Preserve space on-site for small neighborhood serving retail and service uses along Piney Branch Road and University Boulevard. - Support partnerships between local institutions and community serving organizations.

-\To prioritize housing options in the Town Center that are compatible with adjacent single-family neighborhoods, the Plan recommends a zoning category allowing only the minimum amount of commercial density that may be mapped in the CRT Zone.
+- To prioritize housing options in the Town Center that are compatible with adjacent single-family neighborhoods, the Plan recommends a zoning category allowing only the minimum amount of commercial density that may be mapped in the CRT Zone.
 Since commercial use on this site is unlikely to be compatible with adjacent housing, it is discouraged.
 In addition, the Plan seeks to limit commercial encroachment into the existing residential community and recommends that all nonresidential uses be limited to the property's frontage on Piney Branch Road.
-Ingress and egress for any commercial uses shall also be limited to Piney Branch Road.
+Ingress and egress for any commercial uses shall also be limited to Piney Branch Road. - Maximize use of MPDUs as part of any optional method development. - Encourage property assemblage to create a well-designed, mixed-use development with structured or shared parking. - Limit commercial development on properties that are adjacent to existing single-family residences and provide appropriate transitions toward existing single-family neighborhoods.